Expanded Learning Opportunities

 Expanded Learning Opportunities (ELO)

-Cultivate Learning has broadened our scope to include the ELO field.
+Cultivate Learning develops evidence-based resources to support the Expanded Learning Opportunities (ELO) field.
 ELO provides a wide range of enrichment opportunities to school-age children and youth (ages 5–18).
-These programs operate during out-of-school time, during summers, and on weekends in diverse settings such as parks and recreation departments, youth centers, after-school programs, sports organizations, and community service programs.
-After almost twenty years of work in evaluation, system building, and professional development for early learning programs, it’s time that we expand our work to improving quality and equity, beyond early learning to youth as old as 18 years.
+These programs operate during out-of-school time, during summers, and on weekends in varied settings such as parks and recreation departments, youth centers, after-school programs, sports organizations, and community service programs.

 Middle school aged students raising hands and participating with a teacher